MangatH/stocks-analysis/README.md

 ### Refactoring the Code

 The procedure for refactoring the code included the creation of three output arrays, 'tickerVolumes', 'tickerStartingPrices' and 'tickerEndingPrices', in addition to the array 'tickers'.
-The variable 'tickerIndex will be used as a variable to iterate over all the rows.
+The variable 'tickerIndex' will be used as a variable to iterate over all the rows.

 ### Refactored Code